lexbrown/Gescheftsbank/README.md

 ### Annotation (ENG)
 A platform to test new solutions and business process.
 Our mission is to simulate the financial system whose starting point is a commercial bank.
 The project is conducted in order to simulate banking activities and financial companies' deals.
 The goal is to demonstrate an exposure to several finansial risks:
--Credit risk
+- Credit risk,
--Market risk
+- Market risk,
--ALM-risks (including interest rate risk, foreign exchange risk, and liquidity risk)
+- ALM-risks (including interest rate risk, foreign exchange risk, and liquidity risk).

 ### Аннотация (РУС)